Frost In Your Attic- How to Eliminate It And Why It's There

 Start by replacing the standard switch on your bathroom exhaust fan with a timer.
 Run the fan for an hour after using the shower.
 Once these timers are installed, everyone in the house should be trained to run the bathroom fan for 30-60 minutes after each shower or bath.
 This is the time required for the indoor humidity to return to normal.
 Running the fan only during the bath does not bring much benefit.

 Some bathroom and shower rooms don’t have properly installed exhaust fans or ones that are inoperable.
 Please repair or install these as soon as possible.
 Regardless of what your builder said, or what was installed when you purchased the home, fans are needed in bathrooms.

 If you have a kitchen exhaust fan, please use it while cooking.
 The oven and stove generate a lot of moisture.

 If you have too many plants (or “weeds”) in your home, get rid of them.
-I can't say how many is to many, I know as soon as I see it.
+I can't say how many is too many, I know as soon as I see it.

-If your basement is wet or crawl space without a vapor barrier, repair it.
+If your basement or crawl space is wet and without a vapor barrier, repair it.
 These are the main factors that cause indoor humidity and attic problems.

 House Pressure Affects Frost